bharath43/Python/README.md

 # Python
-Projects on Python.

-Counterfeit Medicines Sales Prediction
+# Counterfeit Medicines Sales Prediction

 Counterfeit medicines are fake medicines which are either contaminated or contain wrong or no active ingredient.
 They could have the right active ingredient but at the wrong dose.
 Counterfeit drugs are illegal and are harmful to health.
 10% of the world's medicine is counterfeit and the problem is even worse in developing countries.
 Up to 30% of medicines in developing countries are counterfeit.